michaeljsmalley/dotfiles/README.markdown

 1. Back up any existing dotfiles in your home directory to `~/dotfiles_old/`
 2. Create symlinks to the dotfiles in `~/dotfiles/` in your home directory
-3. Clone the oh-my-zsh repository from my GitHub (for use with zsh)
+3. Clone the `oh-my-zsh` repository from my GitHub (for use with `zsh`)
-4. Check to see if zsh is installed, if it isn't, try to install it.
+4. Check to see if `zsh` is installed, if it isn't, try to install it.
-5. If zsh is installed, set it to the default shell.
+5. If zsh is installed, run a `chsh -s` to set it as the default shell.

 Installation
 ------------